nhsy-hcp/consul-nomad-gcp/jobs/monte-carlo/README.md

 # Results will be saved to ./results/ directory
 # Cache data will be stored in ./data/ directory

-# Try the mock data example for testing:
-python example_with_mock_data.py
 ```

 ## Installation